 For information on installation or maintenance of your septic system see Septic Health - The Facts(PDF, 1MB)

 For more educational tools and further advice or information on the function and maintenance of your Septic system contact the Shire's Environment Health Team.

 - Never turn off the power to treatment systems, even if the property is not your primary residence.
-Turning off the power supply can damage pumps and alarms on control panels won’t activate.
+Turning off the power supply can damage pumps and alarms on control panels won’t activate

 - Make sure your gardens are maintained and disposal fields are inspected regularly for damp or soggy areas.
-Don’t always assume pooling water is from heavy rainfall.

 Commercial Premises (food, wineries, animal boarding & industrial)